Werdinsel: Cultural heritage

 A watermill of the Wettingen Abbey was first mentioned in 1365.
 The island is a historical site of water industrialization in Zürich, and also houses the former spinning mill Strickler, as well as the Kraftwerk Werd, one of the oldest power plants in Zürich.
 Werd is an old term used in German language for a river island, and Au is meaning a small forest at a body of water.
 The sites are listed in the Swiss inventory of cultural property of national and regional significance.

 Trivia

-As in Switzerland, both burials and cremations are permitted by law, the island (or, rather, the river) is also used for flow burials.
+As in Switzerland, both burials and cremations are permitted by the law, the island (or, rather, the river) is also used for flow burials.